 Mariann J. VanDevere

-Mariann is a fifth year doctoral candidate from New Jersey pursuing a joint doctorate in English and Comparative Media Analysis & Practice (CMAP).
+Mariann is a sixth year doctoral candidate from New Jersey pursuing a joint doctorate in English and Comparative Media Analysis & Practice (CMAP).
 Her dissertation focuses on contemporary African American stand-up comedy.
 She holds a B.A. in Communications with a minor in Spanish and an MFA in Creative Writing – Fiction.
 In 2012, she was awarded a Fulbright English Teaching Assistantship in South Africa, where she completed her third of five years of university level teaching.
 For the 2017 – 18 school year she was a Mellon Digital Humanities Scholar.
 For 2016 – 17 she served as a Curb Public Scholar.
 Mariann mentions all of this to say that she is eager to help you with any genre of writing.
 When she is not busy doing school work she is watching tv or producing sketches with her group The Comedy Collective.